rcacfs/bootcamp/readme.md

 - navigate to aws_roles.tf, define roles and attach policies in the file.

 ##### App and Web Servers
 - navigate to web_app.tf.
-In this file you will find three servers, \
+In this file you will find two servers, \
 ```
-bastion server
 web server
 app server
 ```
+- find the bastion server on bastion.tf file

 you can add more servers using your own values.